Getting your Trinity Audio player ready...

 This study highlights the systemic, interpersonal and experiential processes in career decision-making for Indigenous young people in Canada.
 Implications for career counselling practice and future research are also discussed.

-Many Voices One Mind: A Pathway to Reconciliation is a government strategy that seeks to reduce and remove barriers to Public Service employment encountered by Indigenous Peoples.
-A survey conducted to inform the strategy indicates that Indigenous employees are looking for three types of learning and development supports: more training and development opportunities; feeling and being part of a network of Indigenous employees, and mentorship opportunities.
-The report also explores unique characteristics and needs of the Inuit and objectives to address training, development and career advancement concerns expressed by Indigenous employees.
+Many Voices One Mind: A Pathway to Reconciliation (2017) was a government strategy that aimed to reduce and remove barriers to public service employment encountered by Indigenous Peoples.
+A survey conducted to inform the strategy indicated that Indigenous employees were looking for three types of learning and development supports: more training and development opportunities; feeling and being part of a network of Indigenous employees, and mentorship opportunities.
+The report also explored unique characteristics and needs of the Inuit and objectives to address training, development and career advancement concerns expressed by Indigenous employees.

 Indigenous inclusion at work is more than just representation – it’s reconciliation (The Globe and Mail) [Article]